Why do programmes go wrong?

-Traditional estimating approaches take good quality estimates (eg capital assets) and poor quality estimates (eg resource estimates for activities never attempted before) and simply add them together to produce an add-up cost which conceals the uncertainties.
-Further if these uncertainties are now lost in the add-up cost there is no way of re-analysing and therefore no way of managing the cost-risk by directly addressing the uncertainty risks.
+Traditional estimating approaches take good quality estimates (ie things that have been done many times before) and poor-quality estimates (ie estimates for activities never attempted before) and simply add them together to produce a single date which conceals the uncertainties.
+Further if these uncertainties are now lost in this single date, there is no way of re-analysing or managing the risks by directly addressing the uncertainties.

-This is done by asking structured questions that break the Brick down into:
+This is done by asking structured questions that essentially break the Brick down into:

 A = Absolute minimum